Search the site

 Many of the pupils that attend Oak Bank have not had success in their education elsewhere.
 Through their attendance at Oak Bank, these pupils rebuild their trust and desire to learn.
 Our pupils achieve exceptionally well academically, from often lower-than-expected starting points.
 They leave school at Year 11 or after sixth form with relevant qualifications and work experience that helps them gain employment.

-Our website provides only a glimpse into the range of our provision, ethos, activities and the fun that our pupils and staff enjoy as they learn.
+We are extremely proud of our Oak Bank Family and our journey.
+We are recognised as a leading SEMH provision and National Behaviour Hub by the DfE.
+We know our website provides only a glimpse into the range of our provision, culture, activities and the fun that our pupils and staff enjoy as they learn.
 Please contact the school if you would like to know more.

 Mr Phil Collier